-"Performance" seems to be a central term, with a high betweenness centrality, suggesting it plays a significant role in bridging various concepts within the literature on machine learning in teacher education.
-Its high PageRank indicates that it's a pivotal term within the network of keywords, possibly denoting the performance of machine learning algorithms or the performance outcomes in teacher education research.
-"Students" with even higher betweenness centrality and the highest PageRank, underscores its importance, suggesting that a lot of the research in this area focuses on the impact or application of machine learning on students within the educational context.
+"Performance" seems to be a central term, with a high betweenness centrality, suggesting it plays a significant role in bridging various concepts within the literature on ML in teacher education.
+Its high PageRank indicates that it's a pivotal term within the network of keywords, possibly denoting the performance of ML algorithms or the performance outcomes in teacher education research.
+"Students" with even higher betweenness centrality and the highest PageRank, underscores its importance, suggesting that a lot of the research in this area focuses on the impact or application of ML on students within the educational context.

-"Education" with a substantial betweenness centrality and a moderate PageRank, may indicate it's a broad term that encompasses various aspects of the research but may not be as central as "performance" or "students" in connecting different topics within the machine learning and teacher education literature.
-The term "model" has lower betweenness centrality and PageRank, which might suggest that while models are essential within machine learning research, they may represent more specialized or technical aspects that are less frequently connected to other terms in the field.
-Terms such as "online" "science" "design" and "knowledge" have varying levels of centrality and PageRank scores, likely reflecting their relevance to the application of machine learning in online learning environments, scientific research in education, instructional design, and knowledge acquisition or dissemination.
+"Education" with a substantial betweenness centrality and a moderate PageRank, may indicate it's a broad term that encompasses various aspects of the research but may not be as central as "performance" or "students" in connecting different topics within ML and teacher education literature.
+The term "model" has lower betweenness centrality and PageRank, which might suggest that while models are essential within ML research, they may represent more specialized or technical aspects that are less frequently connected to other terms in the field.
+Terms such as "online" "science" "design" and "knowledge" have varying levels of centrality and PageRank scores, likely reflecting their relevance to the application of ML in online learning environments, scientific research in education, instructional design, and knowledge acquisition or dissemination.

-In the second cluster, "analytics" stands out, possibly representing the focus on learning analytics within the context of machine learning in education.
+In the second cluster, "analytics" stands out, possibly representing the focus on learning analytics within the context of ML in education.
 Its high betweenness centrality and PageRank might reflect the growing interest in how analytics can inform and enhance teacher education.
-Other terms like "classification," "system," "framework," and "success" in the subsequent clusters might represent specific aspects of machine learning applications in teacher education, such as classification algorithms, educational systems, theoretical frameworks, and measures of success in educational interventions.
+Other terms like "classification," "system," "framework," and "success" in the subsequent clusters might represent specific aspects of ML applications in teacher education, such as classification algorithms, educational systems, theoretical frameworks, and measures of success in educational interventions.